rivue/Gamified-Study-Tool/README.md

         - remove header / footer when user is playing a game
         - change from giving questions from lots and lots of "rooms" to questions from one specific room
             - almost done, but need to make library room names have underscores instead so it will redirect and it will
+        - make it give more than 8 eventually

     uploading / retrieving submitted materials:
         plan for textbook stuff: